Plan an overland journey the right way

 Are there some countries on your route that are politically unstable? (check to see if there are any elections coming up)

-If you have a fixed amount of time you must adhere to, i.e. one year this is very important.
+If you have a fixed amount of time you must adhere to, i.e. one year.
+Time is very important with overland travel in regards yet again to visas - they expire.
 Likewise if you are trying to avoid being in a specific country on certain dates. eg. Elections, monsoon, winter.

 You'll need to write down next to your notes for each country how long you plan on spending in it.